61 y/o with acute onset severe abdominal pain and vomiting

 - In small bowel obstruction, vomiting is more common, and the pain tends to be periumbilical, cramping, and intermittent – with bouts that last for a few minutes at a time

-- In large bowel obstruction, vomiting is less common, and the pain is lower in the abdomen and the bouts of pain are less frequent but last a bit longer
+- In large bowel obstruction, vomiting is less common, and the pain is lower in the abdomen the bouts of pain are less frequent but last a bit longer

 On the abdominal x-ray (KUB):